-A. Employees who have been laid off or who have displaced another employee shall be placed in order of service credits on the layoff list.
-Reinstatement shall be offered to those employees on the layoff list for the job classification and pay step from which they were either laid off or from which they displaced another employee in the descending order from top to bottom of service credits possessed at the time of layoff.

-B. The county shall maintain a layoff roster of laid off employees in order of service credits.
-If recall occurs within one (1) year from the date of layoff, the laid off employee(s) shall be returned to a position in his/her former classification and pay step in reverse order of the layoff or demotion in lieu of layoff.
-Following one (1) year from the date of layoff, the name of such laid off employee(s) shall be placed on the appropriate register.
+- A. Employees who have been laid off or who have displaced another employee shall be placed in order of service credits on the layoff list.
+Reinstatement shall be offered to those employees on the layoff list for the job classification and pay step from which they were either laid off or from which they displaced another employee in the descending order from top to bottom of service credits possessed at the time of layoff. - B. The county shall maintain a layoff roster of laid off employees in order of service credits.
+If recall occurs within twelve (12) months from the date of layoff, the laid off employee(s) shall be returned to a position in their former classification and pay step in reverse order of the layoff or demotion in lieu of layoff.
+Following twelve (12) months from the date of layoff, the name of such laid off employee(s) shall be placed on the appropriate register.